-This week, I have another post for you inspired by what I learned from reading The Hoarder in You: How to Live a Happier, Healthier, Uncluttered Life by Dr. Robin Zasio.
-In a similar fashion to Dr. Zasio’s clarification of the distinctions between a collection and a stockpile, she also outlines the differences between “savers” and “pack rats.”
+I recently read the excellent book, The Hoarder in You: How to Live a Happier, Healthier, Uncluttered Life by Dr. Robin Zasio.
+In a similar fashion to Dr. Zasio’s clarification of the distinctions between a collection and a stockpile (see my previous blog post), she also outlines the differences between “savers” and “pack rats.”

 You’re a SAVER if…